chainofflowers/tribes/README.md

 ~/news/groups/ng.all      //all the groups we know.
 </pre>

-a running task will take care of pruning groups.all.
-Pruning means "making it equal to groups.active".
+a running task will take care of pruning ng.all.
+Pruning means "making it equal to ng.active".

 Storing informations in such a way will make easier to delete old files by group Also  manual/cronjob deletion if needed.
 I am still a  sysadmin :)

-I am  assuming it runs on Linux/Unix.
+I assume it runs on Linux/Unix.
 If it doesn't works in windows, please restart your PC.

 I will choose a set of libraries to use, if/when needed: